I’ve always wanted to visit Morocco. I think it was watching all those delicious

 - 3 tbsp olive oil

-- 2 onions, finely diced
+- 2 medium onions finely diced

-- 2 cups vegetable stock (to keep it vegetarian) or chicken stock
+- 2 cups vegetable stock or chicken stock

 - 1 cup red lentils